courselabs/kubernetes/labs/productionizing/README.md

 kubectl exec deploy/pi-secure-web -- chown root:root /app/Pi.Web.dll
 ```

+</details><br/>

-This is not the end of security.
+This is not the end of security - it's only the beginning.
 Securing containers is a multi-layered approach which starts with your securing your images, but this is a good step up from the default Pod security.

 </details><br/>

 ___
 ## Cleanup

-When you're done **after you've tried the lab**, you can remove all the objects:

 ```
-kubectl delete all,hpa -l co.courselabs.k8sfun=productionizing
+kubectl delete all,hpa -l k8sfun.courselabs.co=productionizing
 ```